How do you use the verb chiede in Italian? What does it mean? How do you pronounce it?

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.

 Luca ti chiede un grosso favore: lo accompagneresti alla festa?

-Luke asks a big favor from you: would you accompany him to the party?
+Luke asks you a big favor: would you accompany him to the party?